 Findings taken from this analysis and any corrective measures that might be needed are communicated to the credit institution, which will be given the opportunity of presenting in writing to Banco de Portugal observations on facts, objections and legal grounds that may be relevant to the decision.

-In accordance with applicable regulation and a clarification by EBA in an opinion issued in December 2015, additional own funds requirements laid down by Banco de Portugal should be met in addition to Pillar 1 requirements and before compliance with the capital buffer requirements.
+Additional own funds requirements laid down by Banco de Portugal should be met in addition to Pillar 1 requirements and before compliance with the capital buffer requirements.
 These additional requirements are essential for calculating the maximum distributable amount.